[LUM#12] A Giant Leap for Prosthetics

-Imagine a leg prosthesis capable of restoring the wearer’s sense of touch.
+Imagine a prosthetic leg capable of restoring the wearer’s sense of touch.
 Rediscovering the warmth of sand in the summer, the softness of damp earth, or even the roughness of a worn-out rug—even though the receptors that generate these sensations were removed along with the amputated limb.
-Sometimes there is only a small step from science fiction to reality—a step that science has just taken by successfully implanting the first sensory-feedback neuroprostheses in a lower limb, having already achieved this in the upper limb.
+Sometimes there’s only a small step from science fiction to reality—a step that science has just taken by successfully implanting the first sensory-feedback neuroprostheses in a lower limb, having already achieved this in the upper limb.

 A complete chain